 Another important marker of the management of HIV is viral load, which is a test to determine the level of HIV in the body.
 The quantity of virus is measured in 'copies per ml' of blood.
 The lower the number, the less active virus is present.
 The treatment aim is to maximally suppress the virus (viral load equal to or less than 50 copies per ml) so that the CD4 counts can normalise.
 Normalisation of CD4 counts means that children are less likely to become unwell or get serious infections.

 The line chart and table below show the percentage of GOSH patients and the percentage of total paediatric patients across UK and Ireland who have a viral load of equal to or less than 50 copies per ml, 12 months after starting combined Anti-Retroviral Therapy (cART).
 The figures show that we have consistently and rapidly improved our viral load results, surpassing the UK/Ireland average since 2000 and most recently achieving the viral load target range in 85 per cent of our patients.

 Fig 2.1 Percentage of patients with a viral load of equal to or less than 50 copies per ml 12 months* after starting cART naïve**

 |Years||GOSH||UK & Ireland***|

 * Response is based on the viral load value nearest 12 months (+/- 3 months) after cART initiation

-** Defined as: first line therapy is three or more drugs across two classes or three nucleoside reverse transcriptase inhibitors (NRTIs) including Abacavir (ABC)
+** cART is defined as: first combination ART composed of three or more drugs across two or more classes (excluding unboosted Protease inhibitors (PIs)), or three nucleoside reverse transcriptase inhibitors (NRTIs) including Abacavir (ABC).